ADA Compliant Digital Walls of Fame: Making Recognition Truly Accessible

 • Step-by-Step Guided Exploration: Optional guided browsing modes with clear instructions

-Student using simplified interface mode on digital wall of fame
+Student using simplified interface mode on digital halls of fame

 A student navigates the simplified interface mode on Millard High School's interactive alumni display